ros2/ros2_documentation/source/How-To-Guides/Releasing/First-Time-Release.rst

 First Time Release
 ==================

-This guide explains how to release a ROS 2 repository that you have not released before.
+This guide explains how to release ROS 2 packages that you have not released before.
-Due to the numerous options available for releasing a ROS package, this guide intends to cover the most common use case, and will not cover every detail.
+Due to numerous options available when releasing ROS packages, this guide intends to cover the most common scenario and does not cover every cornercase.

 .. contents:: Table of Contents
    :depth: 3